christofferPerch/MTOGO_Soft_Exam/README.md

 ### **How to run our project**

 **Docker Compose:**
-Have Docker installed on your desktop and run docker-compose up \--build in the root of the project.
-(Not fully implemented yet).
+Have Docker installed on your desktop and right click on the docker-compose in the project and select "Compose Up".
+You might have to clean the solution and build it first if any errors occour.

 **Run without Docker:**